tim-roberts1/tva/website/docs/development/getting-started/installation.md

 Each package has a different purpose in terms of flexibility.
 You will _rarely_ need all of them and probably only just one or two most.

-- **Maximum Flexibility:** use [Design Tokens](../tokens/intro.md), our foundational package that delivers our color themes and is used internally in Headless-styles.
+- **Maximum Flexibility:** use [Design Tokens](../tokens/intro.md), our foundational package that delivers our themes and is used internally in Headless-styles.
 - **Most Flexibility:** use [Headless Styles](../headless-styles/intro.mdx), our package which delivers component styles & accessibility helpers for **any** component or UI library combination.
 - **Minimum Flexibility:** use the following packages that cater to a specific framework:
-  - **Icons:** our [Icons](../icons/intro.mdx) package delivers a broad range of icons for most common use cases.
+  - **Icons:** our [Icons](../icons/intro.mdx) package delivers a broad range of icons for most common use cases (SVG, React, and Svelte).
-  - **React-utils:** our [React Utils](../react-utils/use-focus-trap.mdx) package delivers custom hooks and helper functions specifically for the React library.
+  - **React-utils:** our [React Utils](../react-utils/use-focus-trap.mdx) package delivers custom hooks and helper functions specifically for the React library to help improve both the customer and devloper experience.

 :::note